inskillflow/FastAPI-EN/drfat.md

 ### Step 3: `frontend.py`

-This file displays the interface and sends the user’s input to the backend.
+This file displays the interface and sends the user's input to the backend.

 ### Step 4: `requirements.txt`